-1.Mail your PIT-1 return, schedules, and attachments to the address as noted in this page.
+- 1. Mail your PIT-1 return, schedules, and attachments to the address as noted under "Where to Mail a Return WITHOUT a Payment" on page EZ-8 or "Where to Mail a Return WITH a Payment" on page EZ-8. - 2.
+Keep a copy of your original return and all attachments.

-2. Keep a copy of your original return and all attachments.
+PIT-EZ Instructions EZ-9 www.tax.newmexico.gov